nss223/fun/README.md

 # OR just
 ./main.py
 ```
-You would see the query result.
+You would see the query result if nothing goes wrong.